pyroscope/pyrocore/docs/howto.rst

 The condition ``is_synced=no`` is then used instead of the ``tagged`` one in the bash snippet above, and setting the flag is a simple ``touch``.
 Add a ``rsync`` call to the ``while`` loop in the example and you have a cron job that can be used to transfer completed items to another host *exactly once*.

-Note that this only works for multi-file items, since a data directory is assumed – supporting single-file items is left as an exercise for the reader.
+Note that the flag file code as presented only works for multi-file items, since a data directory is assumed – supporting single-file items is left as an exercise for the reader.
 See :ref:`CustomFields` for more details regarding custom fields.